Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tuyen Quang Provincial Youth Union presented gifts at the ceremony.

-Ms. Doan Hong Thanh, the homeroom teacher of class 6B, said that out of the 38 students in the class, 18 are from poor households.
+Ms. Doan Hong Thanh, homeroom teacher of class 6B, shared that out of 38 students in the class, 18 are from poor households.
 Before the new school year, she had to go to each village to persuade parents to let their children go to school.
 Then Van Thien is an example.
 Thien is the youngest of three children.
-His two older brothers, who are a few years older, have dropped out of school to work to help their parents.
-If it weren't for her persistence in persuading him, Thien would have probably left school early.
+His two older brothers, a few years older, have dropped out of school to work to help their parents.
+If it weren't for her persistence in persuading him, Thien would probably have left school early.
 "He is nearsighted, so I took him to get his eyes checked and fitted with glasses to help him keep up with his studies," Ms. Thanh said.

 7604.jpg